-Recover Your Facebook Account with Trusted Friends - Digital Inspiration
+Recover Your Facebook Account with Trusted Friends

 Use Trusted Friends to Recover your Facebook Account

-Trusted Friends is one of the other useful security related feature of Facebook that some of us may not be aware of (video).
+Trusted Friends is one of the other useful security related feature of Facebook that some of us may not be aware of.

 You choose any 3-5 friends, who you trust, and Facebook will send them recovery instructions for your account in the worst case scenario where you have forgotten your Facebook password and have also lost access to your email accounts and your mobile phone.